 Our results also indicate that producing fewer but larger eggs is correlated with the presence of parental care.
-This pattern aligns with numerous studies demonstrating that large egg size and small clutch size are frequently associated with extended parental care (Summers et al. 2005; Summers et al. 2007; Vági et al. 2019; Gould et al. 2022), reflecting K-selected life-history strategies (Pianka 1970).
-Parental care in terrestrial Aromobatidae and Dendrobatidae is well-documented, with males transporting tadpoles after hatching (Weygoldt 1987; Rojas and Pašukonis 2019).
-Egg guarding of arboreal clutches is also common among glassfrogs (Delia et al. 2020), and such behavior has been reported for Hyalinobatrachium iaspidiense in our study site (Pedroso-Santos et al. 2021).
-Although parental care is most frequent in terrestrial and arboreal reproductive modes, aquatic species such as Pipa pipa also exhibit parental care, with females carrying eggs embedded in dorsal pockets until hatching (Schulte et al. 2020).
+Parental care increases offspring survival by reducing the exposure to environmental risks (Summers et al. 2005; Summers et al. 2007; Vági et al. 2019; Gould et al. 2022a).
+It allows parents to invest more resources per egg, resulting in larger bur fewer eggs, which is a typical strategy of K type selection (Pianka 1970; Ringler et al. 2023).
+We also confirm that this pattern is not limited to terrestrial species (Weygoldt 1987; Rojas & Pašukonis 2019).
+We found that Hyalinobatrachium iaspidiense, which exhibits egg guarding, produced relatively larger eggs than arboreal species lacking parental care(Pedroso-Santos et al. 2021).
+Similarly, the aquatic species Pipa pipa, which carry eggs embedded in dorsal pockets (Schulte et al. 2020), produces relatively larger eggs than other aquatic-breeding species.
+This indicates that parental care is directly associated with larger eggs even when desiccation risk is low.

 Overall, our findings provide further evidence that oviposition site, female body size, and the presence of parental care are interrelated factors shaping the trade-off between egg and clutch size.
 These results are consistent with the predictions of r–K selection theory.
 However, knowledge of the natural history of many Amazonian amphibians remains limited, particularly regarding behavior and ecology of species in the Guiana Shield.
 Due to the remoteness of many localities and the rarity of several species, obtaining comprehensive life-history data across broad taxonomic scales remains challenging.
-Nevertheless, our findings suggest that Amazonian assemblages follow fecundity patterns similar to those reported from other Neotropical regions, contributing valuable data on the reproductive biology and fecundity of anuran assemblages in the Guiana Shield..
+Nevertheless, our findings suggest that Amazonian assemblages follow fecundity patterns similar to those reported from other Neotropical regions, contributing valuable data on the reproductive biology and fecundity of anuran assemblages in the Guiana Shield.

 ACKNOWLEDGEMENTS